 ACCOMMODATIONS: Traditional hotel in Ait Ben Haddou equipped with pool.
 This hotel is on the main road of Ait Ben Haddou and is a short walk to the UNESCO world heritage site.

 HIGHLIGHTS: Visit to local weaving cooperative, lunch with artisans, free time to explore Ait Ben Haddou.

 In the morning, we will drive to a nearby women’s weaving cooperative that uses natural dyes in their traditional Glaoui/Ait Ouaouzguite weavings.
 We will eat with local artisans and experience the weaving process from start to finish.
-This will be followed by a free afternoon to relax by the pool or explore the ancient medina of Ait Ben Haddou and hike through the streets to the top of the old city which provides the best view for the valley below.
+This will be followed by a free afternoon to relax by the pool or explore the ancient medina of Ait Ben Haddou and hike through the streets to the top of the old city, which provides the best view of the valley below.

 ACCOMMODATIONS: Traditional hotel in Ait Ben Haddou.